The-Ofek-Foundation/StyleGuides/Java Style Guide.md

 #### Comments
 Use /* */ for multiline comments.
 Use // comments to clear confusion, but on their own line (unless the statement is very simple like basic getters and setters).

 Use javadoc comments for all public methods and classes, and for private ones when necessary.
-Every file should have an initial javadoc comment before the import statements.
+Every file should have an initial javadoc comment immediately before the class definition.
 ```java
 /**
  * Finds the factorial of passed num recursively.